Most Common Mistakes In Sports Betting

-It’s good to get to the point at which you have complete confidence in your decisions.
+It’s good to get to the point where you have complete confidence in your decisions.
 When you get there, you’ll be able to accept the results that don’t go your way and even learn from them.
 Confidence is great, but overconfidence can be a massive impediment.

 When overconfidence rears its head, it’s tough to see the possibility that a result will go against you.
 That can even lead to wagering way too much on the outcome because you view it as a “can’t miss” situation.

-Inevitably, cold reality brings things back into focus: There are no guarantees with sports betting.
-Period.
+Inevitably, cold reality brings things back into focus: There are no guarantees with sports betting — period.
 Be confident in your calls, but be sure to stick to consistent wagering amounts.
-Those sure things have a way of going against you in an unceremonious fashion.
+Those specific things have a way of going against you in an unceremonious fashion.